 Discover the history about Gaudí and his best buildings, a must see in Barcelona.
 Antoni Gaudí, master of the Catalan Modernista Movement, is one of the most eminent architects around the world.

-You’re sure to have a wonderful experience as you explore the city by segway on a 3-hour guided tour.
+You’re sure to have a wonderful experience as you explore some of the best constructions of Gaudí and the history behind them with an expert tour guide, by Segway on a 3-hour guided tour.

 Sights & Attractions: Barri Gòtic; Port Vell; El Cap de Barcelona; Parc de la Ciutadella; Arc de Triomf; L'Eixample District; Passeig de Grácia; Casa Batlló; Casa Milà; Basílica i Temple Expiatori de la Sagrada Família and more.

 This Segway tour focuses on Barcelona’s exceptional architecture from Antoni Gaudí I Cornet, whose free-flowing works were remarkably influenced by nature.

 Start this 3-hour Gaudí Segway Tour at the Barri Gòtic (Gothic Quarter), located in the heart of the Old City of Barcelona, than ride towards Port Vell, the historic harbour of Barcelona.
 Ride through the Parc de la Ciutadella, the oldest and most popular park in Barcelona, designed by architect Josep Fontserè, teacher of Gaudí.
 Here you see also the Fountain Cascada Monumental, one of Gaudi’s first projects, when he was an assistant to the architect Joseph Fontsere who designed it.